 - a noisy or brightly coloured place – it might help to take your child to a calmer place, such as another room

 If your child is often anxious, ask your GP about therapy, such as cognitive behavioural therapy (CBT), which may help.

 Helping with your child's behaviour

-Some autistic children have behaviours like:
+Some autistic children have behaviours such as:

 - stimming – a kind of repetitive behaviour (such as flapping their hands or flicking their fingers)

-- meltdowns – a complete loss of control caused by being totally overwhelmed
+- meltdowns – a complete loss of control caused by being totally overwhelmed.

 Many children are "fussy eaters".

 - only want to eat foods of a certain colour or texture

 - not eat enough or eat too much